facebook••facebook••youtube••contact••index••home

 Beta 27 Features

-Launched in 2010, the Beta 27 is a large-diaphragm FET condenser microphone with a supercardioid pickup pattern and high SPL ability.
-It is an side-address design so you play or speak into the side of the mic rather than the end.
+Launched in 2010, the Beta 27 is a large-diaphragm FET condenser microphone with high SPL ability.
+It's not a well known mic, but is basically a supercardioid variant of the earlier SM27 and KSM27 models.
+Like its siblings, the Beta 27 is an side-address design so you play into the side of the mic rather than the end.

 Shure Beta 27 | Looks like an electric shaver. | Image courtesy Shure